 Oversight only reflects the responses received from state agencies and political subdivisions; however, other local elections authorities, local public health agencies, nursing homes and hospitals were requested to respond to this proposed legislation but did not.
-A general listing of political subdivisions included in Oversight's database is available upon request.
+A listing of political subdivisions included in the Missouri Legislative Information System (MOLIS) database is available upon request.